vallahaye/connect-gateway/README.md

 ## Example

 Please refer to the [example/](https://github.com/vallahaye/connect-gateway/tree/main/example) directory for a basic example of how to integrate the Connect-Gateway into your project.

-## Credit

-Some codes were copied pasted from the [connect-go](https://github.com/bufbuild/connect-go) code base, in particular:

-- The `HandlerOption` system with its interceptor chaining capability
-- The `wrapComments` utility function in the code generator